charmplusplus/charm4py/docs/reductions-api.rst

 Alternatively, one can use the ``Chare.contribute()`` to achieve the same.
 The signature of the contribute function is ``Chare.contribute(<data>, <Reducer>, <callback>)``

+* ``data``: scalar/vector data.
+Can be a collection/primitive/object.
+Each chare contributes some compatible data to the reducer.

+* ``Reducer``: charm4py.Reducer - :ref:`reducer-api-label`

+* ``callback``: any method - either belonging to a Chare or global or a different class.
+The reducer sends each reduced data to the callback.

 .. important::

     Reduction calls are asynchronous and return immediately.
 Chares can start